sider/sider-docs/docs/enterprise/config.md

   tr -dc '[:alnum:]' < /dev/urandom | head -c 32
   ```

 - `RESTRICT_SIGN_UP` - (Optional) The boolean to control if users can sign up by themselves.
 If the parameter is `true`, the administrators of Sider Enterprise will have to register users.
-See [Operation Guide](./operation.md) for registering users.
+See [Operation](./operation.md) for registering users.

 - `SIDECI_TIMEZONE` - (Optional) The timezone used for admin console.
 This does not affect the time formats for Sider Enterprise end-users.
 See [`ActiveSupport::TimeZone`](https://api.rubyonrails.org/classes/ActiveSupport/TimeZone.html) for more details. e.g., `Asia/Tokyo`.